 In January, the Session voted to become a Matthew 25 congregation, an initiative of the PCUSA focused on building congregational vitality, dismantling structural racism and eradicating systemic poverty.
-Over the next few weeks, you’ll hear from members of our church about what this new opportunity means to them.
+Below, you can read statements from members of our church about what this new opportunity means to them.
 To learn more about Matthew 25, click here.

 “I am thrilled that the Session has approved the motion for First Presbyterian of Athens to become a Matthew 25 church!
 In a time of so much pain, suffering, and devastation, our community of Athens needs our help now more than ever.
 For me, becoming a Matthew 25 church is FPC Athens being not just a church institution, but a church movement.
 It is the whirling, swirling wild child that is the Holy Spirit spilling out of our sanctuary on Sunday mornings and filling Hancock Avenue with the sunshine that is hope.
 It is the empathy the lifts off the pages of the Holy Bible and floats into the air and into our lungs, giving us life and vitality.
 It is taking that life and vitality within ourselves and giving it to others who are without.
 It is telling a single mother that there will be food in the refrigerator.
 It is allowing a small child to receive necessary medical care.
 It is saving a family from losing the roof over their heads.
 Becoming a Matthew 25 church is taking the love in our hearts, the hope in our veins, and the progress in our mind and walking in the steps of Jesus Christ himself.
 While FPC Athens has been a presence in the community for a very long time, this next step as a Matthew 25 church makes our actions and presence more intentional.
 We are a congregation of big hearts and creative minds and I am proud and excited to see how we can spread the love of Christ throughout Athens.” – Courtney Pittman